QuentinFuxa/postgres-chat/README.md

 ## Features

 - **System Prompt Generation:** Automates the creation of a system prompt that describes your PostgreSQL table schema and sample rows.

-	-	**SQL Execution & Vector Replacement: Executes SQL queries directly against the database.
+- **SQL Execution & Vector Replacement**: Executes SQL queries directly against the database.
 If the SQL query contains <vector>TEXT<vector/> placeholders, those placeholders are replaced with vector embeddings generated via OpenAI.

 - **Chat-Based Interaction:** Supports a chat-based workflow by combining user messages, system prompts, and LLM responses.
 Integrates function calls for:

  	- Executing SQL queries (execute_sql_query),
  	- Structuring objects for potential insertion (structure_object_from_draft),
 	-	Generating Plotly graphs (plot_graph).

 - **Schema Summarization**: Summarizes a database table’s schema by prompting the LLM, providing a quick overview of column purposes and example values.

 - **Object Structuring**: Helps transform free-form text “drafts” into structured objects (e.g., JSON) for database insertion.

 - **Embedding Integration**: Automatically generates and stores vector embeddings for specified text columns when creating or replacing tables.

 ## Installation